kettanaito/vscode-nako-theme/demos/markdown.md

 1. List item.
 1. That includes a **bold text**!
 1. However, there's always time for _italics_.
+1. At the end of the day `inline-code` makes the difference.

 > Quoting this very smart phrase I've heard.